-To celebrate World Humanitarian Day, we are sharing the story of Jo's twenty-year humanitarian career, her key campaigning highlights and a few of the many issues she cared most deeply about.
+Read the story of Jo's twenty-year humanitarian career, her key campaigning highlights and a few of the many issues she cared most deeply about.

 After graduating from Cambridge University, Jo headed into the jungles of Borneo for three months as a member of Operation Raleigh to work on conservation projects.

 The EU and the Arms Trade

 While working for Glenys Kinnock, a Member of the European Parliament, Jo campaigned for the EU to establish a new code of conduct for Arms Sales (adopted in 1998).
 She worked on international trade, joining a delegation to South Africa in 2001.

 In 2002 Jo set up Oxfam International’s Brussels office and was instrumental in the ‘Make Trade Fair’ campaign aiming to remove unfair tariffs that stopped developing countries from trading with the EU.

 Together with Amnesty International, she pushed for a global arms trade treaty, which was eventually adopted in 2014.

 As Head of Policy Jo worked on Oxfam’s Make Poverty History Campaign - focused on increasing aid, cancelling debt and improving trade for the world’s poorest countries.

 At the 2005 World Summit, Jo argued for the international community to agree to a "responsibility to protect" doctrine and intervene when governments fail to stop crimes against their citizens.